GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-data-studio-dashboard/index.md

 <img class="w-screenshot" src="./dash_lcp.png" alt="CrUX Dashboard LCP page">

-Atop each page is the "Device" filter, which you can use to restrict the form factors included in the experience data.
+Atop each page is the **Device** filter, which you can use to restrict the form factors included in the experience data.
 For example, you can drill down specifically into phone experiences.
 This setting persists across pages.